British fascism: Origins

-British fascism, like other fascisms, lacks a common "intellectual genealogy"; it developed its ideas from various sources, British and foreign.
+British fascism, like other forms of fascism, lacks a common "intellectual genealogy"; it developed its ideas from various sources, British and foreign.
 British fascism acknowledges the inspiration and legacy of Italian fascism and Nazism but it also states that it is not a mere application of a "foreign" ideology, alleging roots within British traditions.
 Early British fascism, as seen in the British Fascists, initially had "little evidence of fascism in its ideology".
 It evolved its ideals in response to conservative influences on the domestic scene and the post-war anti-labour movement.
 From Italian fascism it took inspiration of strong leadership and strong opposition to communism.

-Later British fascism, as seen in the British Union of Fascists, while inspired by, for example, Italian fascism's ideas on the Corporate State, claimed both its economic and political agenda intend to embody that of Tudor England (1485–1603).
+Although later British fascism, as seen in the British Union of Fascists, was inspired by ideas such as the Corporate State in Italian fascism, its proponents asserted that both its economic and political agenda intended to embody that of Tudor England (1485–1603).
 It claimed that its advocacy of a centralised national authoritarian state was based upon the Tudor state's hostility to party factions and to self-interested sectional interests, and upon the Tudor goal of national integration through a centralised authoritarian state.
 Supporters saw the Tudor state as a prototype fascist state.
 In 1935 A. L. Glasfurd, a member of the British Union of Fascists (BUF), praised Henry VII's subjugation of "lawless barons who had brought about the Wars of the Roses"; he also praised the "Tudor dictatorship" for introducing national policies and restrictions on the export of English capital by self-serving private speculators.
 Glasfurd also praised the Tudor state for instituting a planned economy that he claimed was a predecessor of the "scientific" national economic planning of fascism.

 British fascism also claimed the legacy of Oliver Cromwell, who dominated the British Isles in the 1650s; Oswald Mosley claimed that Cromwell brought about "the first fascist age in England".
 English political theorist Thomas Hobbes in his work Leviathan (1651) systematised the ideology of absolutism that advocated an all-powerful absolute monarchy to maintain order within a state.
 Hobbes' theory of absolutism became highly influential in fascist theory.
-British fascists claimed that its corporatist economic policy accords with England's historical medieval guild system, with its enlightened regulation of wages, prices and conditions of labour providing precedents for a British fascist corporatist economic system.
+British fascists claimed that their corporatist economic policy was in accord with England's historical medieval guild system, with its enlightened regulation of wages, prices and conditions of labour providing precedents for a British fascist corporatist economic system.

 Specific policies could take ideas and inspiration from theorists and politicians of various stripes: for instance, as well as being informed by Italian and Nazi fascism, Mosley's economic policy took inspiration from Keynes and Roosevelt.
 Mosley is also seen as taking political and economic arguments from the Edwardian radical right and was influenced by Hegel and Nietzsche.